ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 Repository Contents:

-* Contains data cleaning, EDA, and machine learning experiments
+* Contains data cleaning, filtering, aggregates, EDA, and machine learning experiments
 * Plots and visualizations
 * Insights, observations, and discoveries

 Note:
 Feel free to browse the project even if it is a work in progress.
 The project will be updated periodically with new models and analyses.

 ## Models finished: